top of page

 What is Gig Buddies?

-There are two main parts to the Gig Buddies project
+There are three main parts to the Gig Buddies project.

 1. Buddying